Race Details

 Yoga?
 Yes!

 After the race, join certified yoga instructor Terry Walsh on the beach for some post-race recovery yoga and light stretching.
 It’s the perfect way to warm down those hard-worked muscles, clear away lactic acid — and clear away your mind as well!
-Terry is an instructor at both the Boston Athletic Club and Nova Yoga in Dennis here on Cape Cod — and a top triathlete as well.
-She’ll be conducting these sessions immediately after September’s Hyannis Triathlon as well!
+Meet on the beach!

 Awards: